Image 1

 The PEFA 2022 Global Report on PFM - uses the SDG Data and provides a silent message that many PFM systems are not sufficiently resilient, which contributed to the widespread adoption of crisis budgeting measures during the pandemic.

-Government budget credibility and the impact of COVID-19: World bank/ World Development Indicators/Stories Site
+Government budget credibility and the impact of COVID-19: World Bank / World Development Indicators / Stories site

 SDG indicator 16.6.1 speaks how budgets are affected by COVID-19 pandemic: The UN SDG Extended Report - page 11